igor-baiborodine/docker-liferay-portal-ce/readme/content.md

 The `-v /my/own/deploydir:/opt/liferay/deploy` part of the command mounts the `/my/own/deploydir` directory from the underlying host system as `/opt/liferay/deploy` inside the container to scan for layout templates, portlets, and themes to auto deploy.

 ## Where to store documents and media files
 By default, Liferay Portal uses a document library store option called Simple File Store to store documents and media files on a file system (local or mounted).
-The store’s default root folder is `LIFERAY_HOME/data/document_library`.
+The store's default root folder is `LIFERAY_HOME/data/document_library`.
 There are several ways to store data used by applications that run in Docker containers.
 One of the options is to create a data directory on the host system (outside the container) and mount this to a directory visible from inside the container.
 This places the document and media files in a known location on the host system, and makes it easy for tools and applications on the host system to access the files.
 The downside is that the user needs to make sure that the directory exists, and that e.g. directory permissions and other security mechanisms on the host system are set up correctly.

 You will need to: